 The order in which the poses are captured is not important.

 Pickit recommends collecting the ten poses shown below to obtain an accurate calibration.
 It is however allowed to collect a different amount of poses, as long as their quality is good enough.

 Robot mounted camera

-If the camera is mounted on the robot flange, place the calibration plate on a surface, at a distance to the camera similar to the distance at which parts are expected to be picked.
+If the camera is mounted on the robot flange, place the calibration plate on a surface, at a distance to the camera similar to that at which parts are expected to be picked.

 The simplest choice is to place the plate in the region where picking will take place (as shown above), but it’s also possible to fix it to a wall or other rigid structure next to the picking area.
 The latter is useful when executing calibration and validation autonomously from the robot, without human intervention.